quadrat_correlation_matrix#

 RuntimeError

-If too many singular matrices are encountered.
+If too many singular matrices are encountered during computation.

 Notes